arkatvijay0/Week-3-Advanced-Logistics-Analysis/README.md

 This project demonstrates the application of Python-based exploratory data analysis and visualization techniques to logistics data.

 The analysis provides a structured approach for understanding shipment patterns, identifying relationships between logistics variables, detecting unusual observations, and generating insights that can support data-driven logistics and supply-chain decisions.

+---

+👨‍💻 Project Author

+Vijay Kumar A G

+M.Tech – Data Science

+This project was completed as part of an internship task.